 Yes.
-A dismissal is appealable to the Office of the General Counsel in Washington, D.C.
-The General Counsel may deny the appeal and close the case or remand the case for further investigation or issuance of a complaint.
-The General Counsel's decision to deny an appeal and close a case is not subject to review.
+The Charging Party can appeal the dismissal to the Office of the General Counsel in Washington, D.C.
+The General Counsel may: (1) deny the appeal and close the case; (2) send the case back to the Region to do more investigation; or (3) send the case back to the Region where the Regional Director will issue a complaint or settle it.
+The Charging Party cannot appeal the General Counsel's decision to deny an appeal and close a case.

-What happens if the Regional Director determines that the charge has merit?
+What happens if the Regional Director determines the charge has merit?

-If the Regional Director determines that the evidence supports issuance of a complaint, the Region, as the public prosecutor, attempts to settle the charge prior to issuance of a complaint and notice of hearing which schedules the matter for trial before a FLRA Administrative Law Judge.
-The complaint sets forth the allegations to be prosecuted and is served on all parties to the charge.
+If the Regional Director determines there is enough evidence to issue a complaint, the Region, as the public prosecutor, tries to settle the charge before issuing a complaint.
+If the charge is not settled, the Regional Director issues a complaint and notice of hearing, and the case is set for trial before a FLRA Administrative Law Judge.
+The complaint sets forth the allegations and is served on all parties to the charge.